-Unpayable Interest: The Illusion of a Solvent Economy Loan Payoff Simulator AKA Ravel Unravelled
+Unpayable Interest: The Illusion of a Solvent Economy Loan Payoff Simulator

 Before we begin, let’s ask a few simple questions.

-📌 Is the economy solvent?
+📌 Is the aggregate economy solvent?

 📌 Where does money come from?